matomo-org/developer-documentation/docs/3.x/dimensions.md

 A tracking request could be done like this: `piwik.php?idsite=1&sport_activity_type=running&speed=50`.

-Of course you can add any custom behaviour like limiting the max speed etc.
+Of course, you can add any custom behaviour like limiting the max speed etc.

 ## Segmentation
 Since Piwik 3.2.0 A new segment is automatically created for a dimension when you define a `$segmentName` property.
-It is also recommended to adjust the description of the accepted values.
+It is also recommended adjusting the description of the accepted values.

 ## Learn more
 Dimensions are quite powerful.
-For example you can change the behavior of an existing dimension by creating a dimension that has the same column name, you can store action related data efficiently by using a lookup table.
+For example, you can change the behavior of an existing dimension by creating a dimension that has the same column name, you can store action related data efficiently by using a lookup table.
 Dimensions can also force the creation of a new visit in case an existing visitor was recognized.
-We recommend to have a look at the documentation within a created dimension and at the API-Reference of the classes [VisitDimension](/api-reference/Piwik/Plugin/Dimension/VisitDimension), [ActionDimension](/api-reference/Piwik/Plugin/Dimension/ActionDimension) and [ConversionDimension](/api-reference/Piwik/Plugin/Dimension/ConversionDimension)
+We recommend having a look at the documentation within a created dimension and at the API-Reference of the classes [VisitDimension](/api-reference/Piwik/Plugin/Dimension/VisitDimension), [ActionDimension](/api-reference/Piwik/Plugin/Dimension/ActionDimension) and [ConversionDimension](/api-reference/Piwik/Plugin/Dimension/ConversionDimension)